YunoHost-Apps/my_webapp_ynh/doc/ADMIN.md

 ### Customizing the nginx configuration

 If you want to add tweak the nginx configuration for this app, it is recommended to edit `/etc/nginx/conf.d/__DOMAIN__.d/__ID__.d/WHATEVER_NAME.conf` (ensure that the file has the `.conf` extension) and reload the nginx after making sure that the configuration is valid using `nginx -t`.

+### Listening the right port for NodeJS

+The listen port is available to the node process throught the environment variable `PORT`.
+Make sure that your main `.js` file retrieves it with `process.env.PORT` as its value is not predictable.